Former USF student starring in new show on Oprah Winfrey Network

 TAMPA, Fla.
-(WFLA) – University of South Florida graduate Jimil Atkins is a man who believed in himself and is a perfect example of how handwork and discipline have led to his success.
+(WFLA) – University of South Florida graduate Jimel Atkins is a man who believed in himself and is a perfect example of how handwork and discipline have led to his success.

 Atkins is now starring in “David Makes Man,” a new series set to premiere later this month on the Oprah Winfrey Network.